gabe-lg/discord-bot/README.md

 # Commands
 `$ echo [message]`: echos the message inputted by user.<br>
+`$ join -c [channel-id]`: instructs the bot to join a voice channel.
+If `channel-id` is not supplied, the bot will join the default voice channel.<br>
 `$ setActivity [category] [name]`: changes the activity of the bot.<br>
 `$ stopActivity`: stops all activities of the bot.<br>
 `$ getKey`: displays current keyword and sends it as a message to user.<br>